Mary D. Nettleman, MD, MS, MACP

 - Diarrhea is the most common symptom, often accompanied by cramping abdominal pain and fatigue.
 If left untreated, the diarrhea can last for several weeks.

-- The recommended treatment is a seven-day course of oral trimethoprim-sulfamethoxazole (Bactrim, Septra).
+- The recommended treatment is a seven- to ten-day course of oral trimethoprim-sulfamethoxazole (Bactrim, Septra).

 - Complications are uncommon, but it is important for patients to drink lots of fluids to prevent dehydration.